tinniaru3005/blobtx-suffix-miner/README.md

 ## 📂 Files

 ### `test2.go`
-Fetches full transaction data from Ethereum mainnet using transaction hashes from `selected_hashes.csv`.
+Fetches full transaction data from Ethereum mainnet of a particular tx hash.

 ### `test6a.go`
 Reads `tx_data.csv`, reconstructs each transaction hash, performs suffix mining by adjusting `GasTipCap`, and writes the results to `suffix_mining_results.csv`.